 Conviction and execution

-In an attempt to better the odds, Pannwitz sent a letter to Field Marshal Harold Alexander.
+In an attempt to better the odds, von Pannwitz sent a letter to Field Marshal Harold Alexander.
 After receiving no response, he traveled to the field marshal’s headquarters.
-There, he was told by a British Major that he and his officers needed to surrender their weapons.
+There, he was told by a British major that he and his officers needed to surrender their weapons.
 Days later, they heard the rumor that they were being handed over to the Red Army.